OPROSVOs/frensync/README.md

 * Sends/receives both to/from Namesync and the backup in a crude way
 * multi server works in the archive
 * added name color support
+* fixed the bug where one has to reload to apply the settings
+* workarounds for misconfigured ad/script-blockers

 Tests:
 * Firefox 100 - OK